Virtually racing for a good cause: Race for the Schools held April 23 to May 1

-From April 23 to May 1, the district will be running a virtual Race for the Schools, which will allow all participants to run on their own time, socially distanced and safe while still getting good exercise as they support Muscatine’s schools.
+From April 23 to May 1, the district will be running a virtual Race for the Schools, which will allow all participants to run on their own time, socially distanced and safe as they support Muscatine’s schools.

 With the COVID-19 pandemic still being present, holding a virtual race seemed like the best option in order to keep runners, volunteers and the community as a whole safe.